 Fellows will be expected to attend two weekly, one hour staff meetings.
 These meetings consist of disposition of new cases, information about important campus-wide issues, outreach scheduling, emergency consultations, clinical group status, and general Counseling Center business.

 Fellows will be expected to set aside adequate time to do case notes, initial assessment summaries, termination summaries, watch session DVDs, and prepare for supervision.
-Fellows will consult with their clinical supervisors about the minimal amount of time needed to do this; it is suggested that about five hours (1 hour per day) be set aside for such tasks.
+Fellows will consult with their clinical supervisors about the appropriate amount of time needed to do this.

 The Fellowship program is a 12-month, full-time position, with a salary of $40,234.
 The position is classified as an Administrator within the Loyola University Maryland system.
 Therefore, Fellows receive all benefits that are provided to Administrators at the University, with the exception of benefits that require employment of longer than one year.

 We invite you to review this information on the human resources website.
 The University provides all employees with about 14 paid holidays per year.
 As Administrators, Fellows receive paid sick and vacation leave.
 Fellows get an allowance from the Counseling Center budget to support them in attending off-campus professional development conferences.
 Fellows are also eligible to enroll in the University’s professional full-time employee health and dental insurance plans.